GDPR in the food chain – do you know what it will mean for your business?

 This relates to all businesses you might work with, such as suppliers, engineers or organisations you may use to store your data, or back up your database, off-site.

 For instance, if somebody gives you a business card at a trade show, it does not mean they have automatically given you permission to contact them about your products – you will need to have a record of the consent they have given you and how they have agreed to you using that data.
-It may be simplest to have an electronic consent form for them to sign up to at trade shows available on your phones or tablets.
+It may be simplest to have an electronic consent form available on your phones or tablets for people to sign up to at trade shows.

 You are able to remove personal data or are able to update it within your database